frdr-dfdr/frdr_docs/docs/en/preparing_your_data.md

 * Compressed file archive formats: TAR.GZ, 7Z, ZIP

 For more information on preservation formats, see guidelines from [UK Data Service](https://www.ukdataservice.ac.uk/manage-data/format/recommended-formats), [Cornell](https://guides.library.cornell.edu/ecommons/formats), [University of Edinburgh](https://www.ed.ac.uk/information-services/research-support/research-data-service/after/data-repository/choosing-file-formats).

+## Documenting your submission

+Data will only be useful (and beneficial) in the long-term if they are thoroughly described.
+To ensure your data are interpreted correctly, it is important to include a codebook and/or a README file with your data, and to document your data collection methods.
+For this reason, a FRDR curator will ask that a README file be provided with your submission.
+You may use the [FRDR README template](/docs/txt/README.txt).

+Tips for writing READMEs:

+* Name your file README.txt.
+* Include a point of contact in your README file.
+* List any restrictions on secondary use of your data in the README file.
+* For quantitative datasets, define all variables and allowable values.
+When applicable, include units of measure, and define the code you used for missing or null values.
+* Include a brief description of your study, the methods you used to collect your data, and any steps you took to process the data you are depositing.
+* If you removed variables from your raw dataset to create a public use copy for archiving, consider including a list of the variables that were removed so the changes made to your raw dataset are transparent.
+You might also choose to provide summary statistics or frequency counts for any variable that was removed.
+* The names of equipment or instruments used to collect data, and software or statistical packages that were used to process the data should be listed in the README.
+If possible, include the version of software you used.
+* If your data files were derived from external sources, provide attribution to those sources in your README file.
+* Consider adding information about associated papers, study protocols, or supplementary materials that will provide further context for your data.
+* If your file formats are not plain text, consider including a recommendation for software that can be used to view or analyze the files.

+Further guidance is available in UBC’s ‘[Quick Guide: Creating a README for your dataset](https://researchdata-06oct2014.sites.olt.ubc.ca/files/2020/04/QuickGuide_UBC_readme_v1.0_20200427.pdf)’ and Cornell University’s ‘[Guide to writing "readme" style metadata](https://data.research.cornell.edu/content/readme)’.

 ## Reviewing your data
 Please look your dataset over before you submit it for review.
 Some things you may wish to consider: